 Despite unprecedented change at National level, the School has sustained its focus on the factors that we believe are essential for success – good teaching, teamwork and commitment amongst the staff, together with excellent behaviour and attitude from the pupils.

 A strength of the School is the concentration on Teaching and Learning and the ethos within the staff to explore new ideas and to look constantly for improvement.
 Our commitment to good teaching is illustrated by the development of a dedicated Teaching and Learning team.
-The Teaching and Learning Coordinators (Internal ASTs) have time to work with staff and to research and experiment with new teaching methods.
+The team have time to work with staff and to research and experiment with new teaching methods.
 There is a culture of sharing good practice, supportive lesson observation, peer observation and exploring new ideas by means of Teaching Methods Groups.
 The School is also involved in exploring new ways of improving Teaching and Learning through the use of ICT.